ihs-programming/ihsclubs.org/static/programming/lectures/input-events.md

 - Make it add a ball anywhere whenever you press a key (1 point)
 - Make it add a ball in different places, depending on which key you press (2 points)
 - Add a controllable figure with the wasd keys (5 points)
+- Add upgrades to the clicker game we made in class (6 points)
+- Make the Google tRex game but with no obstacles / ducking (3 points)
+- Do it with obstacles (7 points)
+- Crash your computer (-1 points)